belovedpearl/Line-Match_PP3/README.md

 ### Languages

-* HTML

-* CSS

-* JAVASCRIPT
+* PYTHON

 ---

 ### Frameworks and Programs

-* Balsamiq
+* Lucid charts
-    * Used to create wireframes to plan the project
+    * Used to plan the project

 * Github
     * To store written code

-* Gitpod
-    * The project was started using Gitpod development environment.
-From here, I could commit and push all of my changes to Github before switching to the new IDE.

 * Code Anywhere
-    * This is the new IDE inroduced by the institute, as intructed I switched to this new IDE.
+    * The developement environment used to  write the code where I could commit and push my changes to Github.

 ---